Aditya9329/Hive/README.md

-# create table for sales data
+# Create table for sales data
 suppose you have a table and table have some data in it,and someone wants you to drop the data but making sure that there must be a backup of it.
 ```bash
 table name is sales_data OK.